MingCheng991129/AU332_Artificial-Intelligence_SJTU/homework5/README.md

 We implemented six algorithms: Random Forest, Extra Tree, KNN, Naive Bayes, SVM and Logistic Regression.
 Also, I use k-fold cross validation to evaluate the performance of the algorithms.

 Among them, Random Forest and Extra Tree behave best, with the accuracy higher than 86%.
+(Later on I will upload the code of Random Forest, KNN and Extra Tree)